ndronos/c-nomorph/Adamson-2011/README.md

 ```
 Well, you know, for me punk has always been about doing things your own way.
 What it represents for me is an ultimate freedom and sense of individuality.
+Which basically becomes a metaphor for life and the way you want to live it.
+                                                     - Billie Joe Armstrong

 (Adamson, 2011)
 ```